This is the first post in a series of upcoming Community Recommended Reads for Sophos Central Email (enduser).

 The Emergency inbox allows you to view and manage your email address from the last 14 days.
 (You can't reply to email from the Emergency Inbox).

-The official Self Service Portal (SSP) URL is https://central.sophos.com/manage/self-service or https://sophos.com/ssp for short.
+Note: The official Self Service Portal (SSP) URL is https://central.sophos.com/manage/self-service or https://sophos.com/ssp for short.
+We recommend bookmarking this as soon as you create your SSP account.

 Most external emails will have a Banner and an Allow/Block option within the banner (Internal email from your co-workers and Sophos shouldn't have a banner).